mohamedsaif/ai-hub-gateway-landing-zone/README.md

 As you can see from the chat experience, the chat application uses both Azure AI Search and Azure OpenAI through the AI Hub Gateway Landing.

-Also, the chat application is required to archestrate multiple AI services calls to provide the functionality, and for that it uses an AI Orchestrator framework like **Semantic Kernel** or **Langchain**.
+Also, the chat application is required to orchestrate multiple AI services calls to provide the functionality, and for that it uses an AI Orchestrator framework like **Semantic Kernel** or **Langchain**.

 ### Source code

 In this guide, I'm using the following `C#` based chat application that can be found here: [https://github.com/Azure-Samples/azure-search-openai-demo-csharp](https://github.com/Azure-Samples/azure-search-openai-demo-csharp)

-> **Note**: The source code is a simple chat application that uses Azure AI Search and Azure OpenAI and can be found in mulitple languages/frameworks.
+> **Note**: The source code is a simple chat application that uses Azure AI Search and Azure OpenAI and can be found in multiple languages/frameworks.
 You can use any language/framework of your choice to build the chat application that can be found here [https://github.com/Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo)

-The above source code is designed to connect directly to Azure AI services through managed identitiy of Azure Container Apps.
+The above source code is designed to connect directly to Azure AI services through managed identity of Azure Container Apps.

 Minor modifications to chat app code are required to connect to the AI Hub Gateway Landing Zone.